Abzal-TheNewb-Ali/Lab1-Counter/task1/readme.md

   Met my lab prtner Troy, he got the vBuddy for us

 29/10:
-  Part 6 is weird, I was under the impression we had installed everything we needed in Labo but apparently not?
+  Part 6 is weird, I was under the impression we had installed everything we needed in Lab0 but apparently not?
+When trying to open gtkwave, nut it returned this error
+  **Could not initialize GTK!
+Is DISPLAY env var/xhost set?** and spat out a bunch of commands.
+I think this means i have gtkwave installed but apparently i need a server to host it?

+  After searching, I found i had to run this thing called an X server, which is not native on Windows nor WSL (AHH).
+I downloaded this X server app called Xming.